 4. Exercise Modes

-Let’s remember that the goal of a fitness and an activity tracker is to help you get moving and become fit.
+Let’s remember that the goal of a fitness and activity tracker is to help you get moving and become fit.
 So it makes a lot of sense to see Fitbit include exercise modes in this device.
 To be fair, they’ve included at least 15 exercise modes that even starters will find useful.
 And these are good for pushing you out of your comfort zone.

 There’s no on-screen coaching on Charge 3.
 But even then, the exercise modes should be enough to hit the ground running.
 If you’re interested in a Fitbit that has on-screen coaching, you should go for Fitbit Blaze.